-It is also preferable when Authors give DOI number of each reference list in bracket3, but it is optional for Authors.
+All references must contain the Digital Object Identifier (DOI).
 References list must be written consistently, whether the journal titles are written in short (i.e. J. Biomed.
 Transl.
 Res.) or in long format (Journal of Biomedicine and Translational Research).
 For short title of journals, please follow the standard here: http://www.efm.leeds.ac.uk/~mark/ISIabbr/J_ abrvjt.html

 You may wish to thank those who have supported you and your work.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 The Authors submitting a manuscript do so on the understanding that if accepted for publication, copyright of the article shall be assigned to Journal of Biomedicine and Translational Research Diponegoro University as publisher of the journal.

 Copyright encompasses non-exclusive rights to reproduce and deliver the article in all form and media, including reprints, photographs, microfilms and any other similar reproductions, as well as translations.